 You will find below our excursions suggestions for 1, 2 or 3 days in Athens Greece.
 For a general idea, you can view the things to see and things to do in Athens.

-One day in Athens: Tour around the Acropolis
+One day: Tour around the Acropolis

 The best way to explore Athens is by walking.
 Driving in the city center will result in uncomfortable due to the traffic and the limited parking areas.
 After all, the majority of the archaeological places are accessed by metro (the underground) and buses.